Reduce span-based and metric-based cardinality

 OpenPipeline processing allows you to normalize span and metric data to prevent high-cardinality issues that can make aggregations and analysis unusable.

-The following use cases show how to reduce cardinality in three different views in Services Services:
+In this tutorial, you'll learn how to reduce cardinality in three different views in Services Services.

-The Outbound calls tab displays aggregated metrics for external calls made by your service.
-High cardinality occurs when URLs contain unique identifiers in the path, such as /users/12345 or /orders/abc-def-123, which leads to the creation of many distinct values.
+The Outbound calls tab in Services Services displays aggregated metrics for external calls made by your service.
+High cardinality occurs when URLs contain unique identifiers in the path, such as /users/12345 or /orders/abc-def-123, resulting in many distinct values.

 1. Go to Settings Settings > Process and contextualize > OpenPipeline > Spans.